New to the online dating scene? Looking for some inclusive online dating apps?

 2 – MeetMindful

 It has some great options for the LGBTQIA crowd geared toward relationships rather than hook-ups.
-It also gives gender options for transgender and gender nonconforming folks to self-identify in more nuanced ways, which is awesome!
+It also has opportunities for transgender and gender non-conforming folks to self-identify in more nuanced ways, which is awesome!

 3 – Coffee Meets Bagel